SHA-yann/Secured-Session-Tracker/README.md

   -H "Authorization: Bearer <your_token_jwt>"

 ## Advanced Security / Roles
-The API manages Roles and Permissions (e.g., ADMIN, USER).
-Sensitive endpoints (such as user creation or deletion) are restricted to ADMIN users only.
+The API manages Roles and Permissions (e.g., ADMIN, USER), prevent from role escalation / status modification Sensitive endpoints (such as user creation or deletion) are restricted to ADMIN users only.
 To test with different roles:
 Create users with role: USER or role: ADMIN.